United States Barista Championship

 The United States Barista Championship (USBC) is an annual American coffee-brewing competition designed to evaluate baristas on their skills in espresso-based drink preparation and service.
 Competitors prepare and serve three courses of espresso-based beverages consisting of straight espressos, milk beverages, and signature drinks.
 They are then scored on taste, presentation, and technical proficiency.
-The winner represents the United States in the World Barista Championship.
+The winner represents the United States at the World Barista Championship.

 Format

 Qualifying

 All USBC competitors must first qualify at a CoffeeChamps Qualifying Competition, which is an abbreviated version of the USBC.
 Two Qualifying Competitions are held each year, the top eighteen competitors from each Qualifying Competition move on to USBC.
 Places 7-18 move into Round One of USBC.
 The top six from each qualifying competition receive a bye into the semifinal round.

 USBC consists of three rounds: Round One, Semi-Finals, and Finals.
 At the end of the first round, the competitors with the six highest scores advance to the semifinals round and join the twelve competitors who earned a bye from CoffeeChamps.
 Six competitors qualify for the finals and the champion is determined from this pool.
 The winner represents the United States in the World Barista Championship.